 53. Shower every day even if you don't feel up to it.
 Not sure how, but some days it feels like it has healing powers.
 It's amazing how something so simple can impact your wellbeing.

-54. If you’re actively co-parenting with your kids’ Father, whether you’re still in a relationship or not, put each other first before the kids, because in doing so, by default the kids come first cause you’re all looking after each other.
+54. If you’re actively co-parenting with your kids’ father, whether you’re still in a relationship or not, put each other first before the kids, because in doing so, by default the kids come first because you’re all looking after each other.